-On January 16, 2019, Mr. Sims, Mr. Suen, Mr. Thill, and Mr. Doradla received 20,326 restricted stock units, 35,570 restricted stock units, 10,163 restricted stock units, and 15,244 restricted stock units, respectively, which awards vest in four equal installments beginning on March 1, 2020, and each of the following three years, subject to continued employment with us on each vesting date.
+In January 2020, Mr. Suen and Mr. Thill each received 50,000 restricted stock units.
+The restricted stock units vest in four equal installments, beginning on March 1, 2021, subject to their continued employment or service with us on each vesting date.

-On August 12, 2019, in connection with his appointment as Chief Executive Officer, Mr. Suen was granted stock options to purchase 250,000 shares.
-On that same date Mr. Doradla was granted stock options to purchase 100,000 shares.
+Also in January 2020, in connection with his commencement of employment, Mr. Lyle received stock options to purchase 100,000 shares of our common stock.
 The options were granted with an exercise price per share equal to the closing stock price on the grant date.
 The options have a term of ten years from the date of grant.
-In each case the options vest over four years, with 25% of the shares subject to the option vesting on August 8, 2020, and the remainder vesting in equal monthly installments over a period of three years thereafter, subject to continued employment or service with us on each vesting date.
+The options vest over four years, with 25% of the shares subject to the option vesting on January 13, 2021, and the remainder vesting in equal monthly installments over a period of three years thereafter, subject to his continued employment or service with us on each vesting date.
+Mr. Lyle also received 35,000 restricted stock units.
+The restricted stock units vest in four equal installments, beginning on March 1, 2021, subject to his continued employment or service with us on each vesting date.